JBPMgoodrich/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
   (III) 1.
 Time series plot of interval (x-axis) and average steps taken, across days (y-axis)
-  (III) 2.
-5-minute interval, on average across days, that contains maximum number of steps
+      2. 5-minute interval, on average across days, that contains maximum number of steps

 ```r